ehumandawn/OdinsBones/README.md

 For assignments 10&11, I've linked Unity and GitHub, I'm the only one on the project and I can use both tools just fine.
 I used the GitHub for Unity asset to do this.

+Update 2/27/19

+Assets for this project: A package of wooden plank surfaces for the table top.
+Stones as 3D object to toss.
+I also plan on purchasing some viking-fantasy music to play in the background and some runes to put on the stones.

+Resources: The book is my main resource, but so is the Unity help page.
+I found code samples for making my lights flicker there and settled in on a final solution.
+I'm also plan on using a fantastic YouTuber, Brackeys.
+My son is also making a game in Unity right now, and he turned me on to this guy.
+When it comes time to add opening screen shots and attach text to runes on the stones, I plan on searching Brackeys channel for advice.